Homosanians/OWRP/README.md

 ## Contribute

-Feel free to open issues and pull requests
+Feel free to open issues or pull requests